xafero/java-keyring/README.md

 <img align="left" width="180" height="180" src="./src/site/resources/javakeyring.png">

-java-keyring is a small library which provides a simple java API to store passwords and secrets securely in native os keystores.
+java-keyring is a small library which provides a simple java API to store passwords and secrets __insecurely__ in native os keystores.

 Currently Mac OS X, Windows and Linux (GNOME) are supported.